Sotid/Kanjikan-server/README.md

 ## Description

-This is an app to learn basic Kanji (logographic Japanese characters) and keep track of the lessons completed.
+This is an app to learn basic Kanji (logographic Japanese characters), search for unknown words and perform a quiz to test your knowledge

 ## User Stories